bilgino/angularforddd/README.md

 **» Router Navigation and Aggregates**<br/>

-Because the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than first-class business objects modelled around business use cases, we must reexamine the idea of building client-side aggregate models.
-Typically, we register URIs in the router configuration that enables deep-linking (app-in-navigation) through the application state.
+Because the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than first-class business objects modeled around business use cases, we must reexamine the idea of building client-side aggregate models.
+Typically, we register URIs in the router configuration that enables deep-linking (in-app-nav) through the application state.
 However, as aggregates build clusters of domain-related entities, we would have to cluster resources.
 With this in mind, the question arises of how to map URIs like `/orders`, `/orders/:id`, `/orders/:id/items` to an client-side aggregate model.
 We can't map hyperlinks to an aggregate, especially when invoking a deep-link we need to call an REST URI of `/orders/:id` as an example.
+According to this, the aggregate would have to provide a query method for each endpoint model.
+As a result, the entire aggregate will always be composed as a whole for each
+URI navigation.
+This way we can continue to focus on the use case specific aggregates and comply with the navigation concept of SPA architectures.

 ![](src/assets/images/Aggregate_ACL.PNG)